gssi/mastitis-detection/README.md

 4. **Post-hoc feature analysis** to extract a compact and interpretable set of predictors, useful for scalable decision support system and further research.

 The main contributions:
-- **Identification of stable predictive patterns** using consensus feature ranking across models.
+- **Identification of predictive patterns** using consensus feature ranking across models.
 - **Explainability-driven reduction of the feature space** to promote scalability.
 - **Generation of interpretable and actionable outputs** enabling effective on-farm decision-making.